w3c/wai-about-wai/_about/update.md

 ## Upcoming Publications

-We plan to publish the following documents in "Q1", which is January, February, March.
-To learn about "Candidate Recommendation" (**CR**), "Proposed Recommendation" (**PR**), and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).
+We plan to publish the following documents in March and April. <!-- "Q1", which is January, February, March. --> To learn about "Candidate Recommendation" (**CR**), "Proposed Recommendation" (**PR**), and other stages, see [How WAI Develops Accessibility Standards through the W3C Process: **Milestones** and Opportunities to Contribute](https://www.w3.org/WAI/standards-guidelines/w3c-process/).

 * [WCAG 2.2](https://www.w3.org/WAI/standards-guidelines/wcag/new-in-22/) to PR
 * [ARIA 1.2](https://www.w3.org/TR/wai-aria-1.2/) to PR